Loss of a Brother: Mourning the Healthy Me

 In having bipolar disorder, there is an important person that I have lost.
 Occasionally, I meet him in my imagination, especially in my disappointments.
 This person is the “me” that I might have been if I had never had bipolar disorder, and he has been with me in my imagination for a long time.

 I first encountered this concept when researching social rhythm therapy.
-I won’t discuss the details of that therapy here (there’s more information on the “Therapy” page on the left sidebar), but one of its important concepts is that we go through stages of coping with bipolar disorder.
+I won’t discuss the details of that therapy in this post (there’s more information here), but one of its important concepts is that we go through stages of coping with bipolar disorder.
 One of these stages is “mourning,” the stage in which we come to terms with the negative ways in which bipolar disorder has impacted our lives.One major thing that many bipolar people mourn is the loss of the person they think they would have been without bipolar disorder.
 This stage, social rhythm therapists claim, is very similar to the experience of mourning.
 Bipolar people often imagine what who they would have been, and try to come to terms with that person’s loss.

 This idea hit me very hard.
 At first I thought that I had no opinions on who I would have been.
 I tend to be skeptical that there is some sort of “real me” under this disorder.
 However, I ultimately realized something important.
 Even though I didn’t think of him as the “real me,” I still thought of the person I might have been as being the “other me.”
 Moreover, my relationship to him was one similar to grief.
 He is someone I encounter in my imagination (though not my memory), and whom I will never get to see.